By Marjorie van Heerden

 And then, in 1977, something happened that changed the course of my life as a human being, but also as an artist, in so many ways.
 I became a mother.
 Our daughter was born in 1977 and our son in 1980.
 Becoming a mother brought my focus back to children’s books.

-I started illustrating and then writing my own picture books.
-I started collecting and studying literally thousands of illustrated children’s books.
-And I realised and became fascinated with what a powerful genre it was.
+children’s books.
+And I realised and became fascinated with what a powerful

 But enough about me and about Ferdinand the Bull and about what brought me here.
 Let’s look a bit at the world we (and our children) find ourselves in today.
 Here we are at the end of the first decade of the twenty-first century: I don’t know about you, but in many ways I find it quite a scary place.
 Sometimes, when we look at the world around us today with all its religious, political and other intolerance, the racism, the violence and the hatred, it feels as if everything is spinning out of control.
 Every day one hears stories of inhuman and cruel behaviour that are almost impossible to believe – how can people do such things to other people?

-Maybe our problem is that not enough people learn those codes of social behaviour, codes of civilized social behaviour, at an early age and then live their lives accordingly.
-Just maybe it’s all as simple as that...
+social behaviour, at an early age and then live their lives accordingly.
+Just

 A man, whose thoughts and brilliant insights have played an important role in shaping my own thinking, was the American teacher, writer and philosopher Joseph Campbell, who died at the age of eighty-three in 1987.
 He was also known as a mythologist.
 Campbell was fascinated by the role that mythology, and story-telling in general, played in the shaping and the survival of societies and the individuals in those societies.

-It had become a “demythologised” society, a society without the myths and legends handed from generation to generation and providing each generation with the guidelines to those codes by which to live, the codes of civilized social behaviour within the society.
+generation with the guidelines to those codes by which to live, the codes of civilized social behaviour within the

 Those were Joseph Campbell’s conclusions concerning the world and the society in which he lived.
 He draws a disturbing and rather gloomy picture.
 And each of us can look around us today and decide whether and to what degree we agree or disagree with him.
 But, whatever we decide, the fact remains that each individual newly born into Campbell’s, and into every other society, is born with a natural, deep and ancient hunger for myths, legends, stories and guidelines to inherit and to live by.
 No matter what the reason, be it evolution or whatever, I believe it is part of our natural human instinct and nature.